 The mean grain yield of genotypes under combined climate-smart practices and conventional management had a positive and significant correlation, and the mean yields of genotypes under both management practices had a positive and significant correlation with MP, GMP, HM, and YI (Table 7).
-In addition, the yield of genotypes under conventional management had a negative (r = -0.35) and a positive significant correlation (r = 0.35) with YRI and GYSI, respectively, and the mean grain yield of genotypes under combined climate-smart practices had a positive and nonsignificant correlation with RPCSP (r = 0.09).
+In addition, the yield of genotypes under conventional management had a negative (r = -0.35) and a positive significant correlation (r = 0.35) with YRI and GYSI, respectively, and the mean grain yield of genotypes under combined climate-smart practices had a positive and non-significant correlation with RPCSP (r = 0.09).
 The mean productivity (MP) and geometric mean (GMP) indices had a perfect positive significant correlation(r=1), and the two indices also had a perfect or near-perfect positive and significant correlation with HM and YI.
-Relative productivity over combined climate-smart practices (RPCSP) had a positive and significant correlation with YRI and RSI, but on the other hand it had a negative and significant correlation with GYSI.
-Yield reduction (YRI) and stability (GYSI) indices had a significant negative correlation, while YRI and GYSI had a significant correlation, but in opposite directions to RSI (r = 0.98 and r= -0.98).
-In addition, the yield index(YI) was significantly positively and negatively correlated with the GYSI and YRI, respectively (Table 7).
+Relative productivity over combined climate-smart practices (RPCSP) had a positive and significant correlation with GYSI.
+Yield reduction (YRI) and stability (GYSI) indices had a significant negative correlation, while YRI and GYSI had a significant correlation, but in opposite directions to RSI (r

+= 0.98 and r= -0.98).In addition, the yield index(YI) was significantly positively and negatively correlated with the GYSI and YRI, respectively (Table 7).